UGM-27 Polaris: Polaris A-3

-This missile replaced the earlier A-1 and A-2 models in the U.S. Navy, and also equipped the British Polaris force.
-The A-3 had a range extended to 2500 nmi and a new weapon bay housing three Mk 2 re-entry vehicles (ReB or Re-Entry Body in U.S. Navy and British usage); and the new W-58 warhead of 200 kt yield.
+This missile replaced the earlier A-1 and A-2 models in the US Navy, and also equipped the British Polaris force.
+The A-3 had a range extended to 2500 nmi and a new weapon bay housing three Mk 2 re-entry vehicles (ReB or Re-Entry Body in US Navy and British usage); and the new W-58 warhead of 200 kt yield.
 This arrangement was originally described as a "cluster warhead" but was replaced with the term Multiple Re-Entry Vehicle (MRV).
-The three warheads, also known as "bomblets", were spread out in a "shotgun" like pattern above a single target and were not independently targetable (such as a MIRV missile is).
-The three warheads were stated to be equivalent in destructive power to a single one-megaton warhead due to their spread out pattern on the target.
-The first Polaris submarine outfitted with MRV A-3's was the USS Daniel Webster in 1964.
+The three warheads, also known as "bomblets", were spread out in a "shotgun"-like pattern above a single target and were not independently targetable (such as a MIRV missile is).
+The three warheads were stated to be equivalent in destructive power to a single one-megaton warhead due to their spread-out pattern on the target.
+The first Polaris submarine outfitted with MRV A-3's was the in 1964.
 Later the Polaris A-3 missiles (but not the ReBs) were also given limited hardening to protect the missile electronics against nuclear electromagnetic pulse effects while in the boost phase.
 This was known as the A-3T ("Topsy") and was the final production model.